 Whether you have just turned 50 and need a screening colonoscopy, or whether you are having Gastrointestinal problems and your Primary Care Physician has determined that you need a colonoscopy … we will take good care of you here at Digestive Health Specialists, P.A.

-Schedule your colonoscopy now at one of our four accredited, licensed, and convenient locations: Winston-Salem, Thomasville, Kernersville and Advance.
+Schedule your colonoscopy now at one of our five accredited, licensed, and convenient locations: Winston-Salem, Thomasville, Kernersville, Advance, and King.
 You do not need a referral.
 You can request an appointment online or give us a call at 336-768-6211.

-In order to help you manage the process, here is some information you can use as a guideline for the next few visits in our office.
+In order to help you manage the process, here is some information you can use as a guideline for the next few visits to our office.

 After you, or your primary care physician, have scheduled your appointment, you will be contacted by a nursing staff team member.
-Our nursing staff will ask you questions about your medications, medial history and discuss the prep and procedure information.
+Our nursing staff will ask you questions about your medications, medical history and discuss the prep and procedure information.
 All of your questions will be answered during this phone call and a copy of the pre-procedure and procedure information will be mailed or emailed to you.
 It is important to have your current medications (and dosage) readily available during this phone call.
 If during this phone call the nurse feels that you need to come in for a physician visit or to meet with the nurse it will be scheduled at that time.

 If the nurse is unable to reach you via phone, we will need to reschedule your procedure.
 Please make sure we have a current phone number to reach you between the hours of 8:00 am – 5:00 pm when you call to schedule your appointment.
 If you have missed a call from our nursing staff, please return their call at 336-768-6211.